 from statsmodels.stats.anova import AnovaRM

-As can be seen above we have the columns Sub_id, rt, and cond.
-These columns represent the subject identifier, the dependent variable, and the independent variable, respectively.
-Note, there are two levels of cond (using df.cond.unique() will show us noise and quiet).
+As seen above, we have the columns Sub_id, rt, and cond.
+These columns represent the subject identifier, dependent, and independent variable.
+Note there are two levels of cond (using df.cond.unique() will show us noise and quiet).

 Python One-way Repeated Measures ANOVA Example:

-In the Statsmodels ANOVA example below we use our dataframe object, df, as the first argument, followed by our independent variable (‘rt’), subject identifier (‘Sub_id’), and the list of the dependend variable, ‘cond’.
-In the second row we are getting the fit so that we can print the ANOVA table.
+In the Statsmodels ANOVA example below, we use our dataframe object, df, as the first argument, followed by our independent variable (‘rt’), subject identifier (‘Sub_id’), and the list of the dependent variable, ‘cond’.
+In the second row, we are getting the fit to print the ANOVA table.

 aovrm = AnovaRM(df, 'rt', 'Sub_id', within=['cond'])